Bamie Roosevelt

-Anna Roosevelt Cowles (January 18, 1855 – August 25, 1931) was the older sister of United States President Theodore Roosevelt and an aunt of Eleanor Roosevelt.
+Anna Roosevelt Cowles (January 18, 1855 – August 25, 1931) was the older sister of United States President Theodore Roosevelt (T.R.) and an aunt of First Lady Eleanor Roosevelt.
 Her childhood nickname was Bamie (/ˈbæmi/), a derivative of bambina (Italian for "baby girl"), but as an adult, her family began calling her Bye because of her tremendous on-the-go energy ("Hi, Bamie!
 Bye, Bamie!").
-Throughout the life of her brother, Theodore, she remained a constant source of emotional support and practical advice.
-On the death in childbirth of her sister-in-law, Alice Hathaway Lee, Bamie assumed parental responsibility for T.R.'s daughter, Alice Lee Roosevelt, during her early years.
+Throughout the life of her brother Theodore, she remained a constant source of emotional support and practical advice.
+On the death in childbirth of her sister-in-law Alice Hathaway Lee, Bamie assumed parental responsibility for T.R.'s daughter, Alice Lee Roosevelt, during her early years.

 Early life

-Bamie was born in a brownstone home at 28 East 20th Street in New York City on January 18, 1855.
-She was the eldest child of businessman/philanthropist Theodore "Thee" Roosevelt (1831-1878) and socialite Martha Stewart "Mittie" Bulloch (1835-1884).
-In addition to brother Theodore Jr. (T.R.)
-(1858-1919), Bamie's siblings were socialite Elliott Roosevelt (socialite) (1860-1894) and writer/speaker Corinne Roosevelt (1861-1933).
-Bamie was afflicted by a spinal ailment that led to her being partially crippled and confined by corrective steel braces as a child.
+Bamie was born in her family's brownstone home at 28 East 20th Street in New York City on January 18, 1855.
+She was the eldest child of businessman/philanthropist Theodore "Thee" Roosevelt (1831–1878) and socialite Martha Stewart "Mittie" Bulloch (1835–1884).
+In addition to brother Theodore Jr. (1858–1919), Bamie's siblings were socialite Elliott Roosevelt (1860–1894) and writer/speaker Corinne Roosevelt (1861–1933).
+Bamie was afflicted by a spinal ailment (possibly polio or Pott's disease) that led to her being partially disabled and confined by corrective steel braces as a child.

 Theodore Roosevelt's daughter Alice once remarked that had Bamie, with her incredible intelligence and energy, been born a 19th-century man, without the social restrictions that the era placed on women, she would have been president instead of her brother.
+She apparently reconsidered this notion, however, and clarified that "Auntie Bye was more like Mark Hanna, the maker of presidents, than presidential material herself."
 Her niece, Eleanor Roosevelt, stated in her autobiography that Bamie had "an able man's mind."
-Although she was not seen as a stunningly gorgeous woman like her mother or her sisters-in-law, her natural intelligence and energy was magnetic to both men and women.
+Although she was not seen as a stunningly gorgeous woman like her mother or her sisters-in-law, her natural intelligence and energy were magnetic to both men and women.
 She remained an emotional pillar of strength for all the Roosevelts.